dmcfalls/CLexicon/README.md

 # CLexicon
 Author: Dan McFalls (dmcfalls@stanford.edu)

-Simple implementation of the lexicon data type in C.
+Implementation of the lexicon data type in C using a prefix-tree.

 Uses a tree structure in which each parent node has 26 children nodes, each representing a letter of the English alphabet.